-After you enter your root or administrator login for your database, the installer creates a special database user with privileges limited to the ownCloud database.
-Then ownCloud needs only the special ownCloud database user, and drops the root dB login.
-This user is named for your ownCloud admin user, with an oc\ prefix, and then given a random password.
+After you enter your temporary or root administrator login for your database, the installer creates a special database user with privileges limited to the ownCloud database.
+Then ownCloud needs only this special ownCloud database user and drops the temporary or root database login.

+This new user is named from your ownCloud admin user, with an oc_prefix, and then given a random password.
 The ownCloud database user and password are written into config.php: